Meet Our Superintendent

 Dr. Patterson’s mission is to ensure that all students are academically successful and prepared for their “first choice” after high school graduation, be it college, technical school, branch of military, or job.
 He holds close to heart the old adage of “keep the main thing, the main thing.”
 A school system is in the business of teaching and learning, and each decision he makes is with this ultimate responsibility in mind.

 A lifelong native of metro Atlanta, Dr. Patterson proudly calls Fayette County home.
 What he values most is honesty, integrity, trust, and family.
 These values align with the residents of Fayette County, making the area the perfect fit for him.
-Dr. Patterson and his wife Shannon, a middle school teacher, are the proud parents of two young men; Davis, a high school senior, and Bradley, a college senior.
+Dr. Patterson and his wife Shannon, a secondary English Language Arts teacher, are the proud parents of two adult sons: Bradley and Davis.

 Dr. Patterson credits his parents as being his best teachers, modeling how to balance the responsibilities of family, career, and community service.
 The values his parents instilled during his childhood years played a significant role in his choice to go into public education.